zebragram/zebragram/README.md

 # gramimpl
-An implementation of PicoGRAM - a garbled RAM with communication cost of w * log N + log^3 N ciphertexts per access.
+An implementation of ZebraGRAM - a garbled RAM with communication cost of w * log N + log^3 N ciphertexts per access.

 ## Evaluation of Garbled Boolean Circuit
 Given a boolean circuit, a garbler can garble each gate in the circuit and send the garbled circuit (GC) to the evaluator.
 The evaluator evaluates every gate of the circuit in the same order as the garbler.